 If you are seeking out bargains though, you will want to head beyond the major malls.
 Karama Shopping Complex (Karama Market) and Karama Centre are some of the best places for cheap shopping in Dubai.
 Items are often much more affordable here than they are anywhere else, and it’s a good place to do some haggling!

 But most visitors probably think of the souks of Deira when it comes to nabbing a shopping bargain in Dubai.
-Not only the world-renowned Gold Souk, but there is also a spice souk, textiles souk and perfume souk.
+Not only the world-renowned Gold Souk but there is also a spice souk, textiles souk and perfume souk.
 Nearby you will also find Naif Souk which is packed with bargains on electronics to home goods.

 And another spot to consider is Dubai Global Village.
 Open evenings in the winter months, there is a plethora of bargains to be had from merchants all around the world, but particularly a Middle East/Central Asia focus.
-Come towards the end of season in March/April as they are closing up for best prices!
+Come towards the end of the season in March/April as they are closing up for the best prices!

 Souvenirs – What to buy in Dubai